dgowrie/my-grunt-starter/README.md

 ## LOCAL SETUP

 ### Grunt
-The project is using Grunt as a task runner, including:
+The project is using Grunt as a task runner, adding:
+  * Workflow management and standardization
-  * real-time compiling, concatenating, minifying, and linting
+  * Real-time compiling, concatenating, minifying, and linting
-  * watching and reloading
+  * Local server setup and live reloading
-  * build / deploy tasks
+  * Build and deploy tasks
-  * general development environment and workflow standardization
+  * Asset pipeline settings for local development and production
   * ...more

 Grunt has already been configured with a package.json and a Gruntfile. ([Grunt.js](http://gruntjs.com/getting-started))